-Crowdscriber's subtitle editor has some of the best features to make subtitling your videos and podcasts so much faster and easier for you.
+Crowdscriber's subtitle editor has some of the best features to make subtitling your videos and podcasts fast and easy.
 Here is a quick guide to the layout and settings for the subtitle editor so you can get started.

-Crowdscriber's subtitle editor has some great features that other transcribing software doesn't have.
-Learn how to use these cool features and hotkeys.
+Crowdscriber's subtitle editor has some great features that other transcription software doesn't have.
+Learn how to use these cool features and the hotkeys.

 Take a couple of minutes to learn the layout and settings and you'll have the tips you need to start flying through some transcriptions!

-The Timeline View will be the view you will probably work the most in.
-Here's the layout of it and what everything is.
+The Timeline View is the default view that you’ll probably spend the most amount of time in.
+Here’s its layout and what everything is.

 Split and Merge Functions

-The split and merge function will really change the way you transcribe especially if you are using auto-captions.
+The split and merge function will really change the way you transcribe, especially if you're using auto-captions.

-For videos Crowdscriber pulls the auto-captions from YouTube.
-Subtitles are often split in the middle of sentences as YouTube can't determine pauses properly.
+For videos, Crowdscriber pulls the auto-captions from YouTube.
+Subtitles are often split in the middle of sentences as YouTube can't properly determine pauses.
 This is where the Split/Merge function shines.